 Professor Walker is co-editor of Latin America’s Middle Class: Unsettled Debates and New Histories (Lexington Books, 2013), which raises new questions and revisits older debates about studying class and about the role of the middle classes in Latin American history.
 She also co-edited the special journal dossier “Spy Reports: Content, Methodology, and Historiography in Mexico’s Secret Police Archive,” (Journal of Iberian and Latin American Research, 2013), which brings together historians from the first generation of scholars using this recently declassified archive and presents scholarly articles with transcriptions of related spy reports.

 Professor Walker’s current projects include the history of bankruptcy and the history of conspiracy theories.
-Her research is supported by the Charles A. Ryskamp Research Fellowship from the American Council of Learned Societies, the Berlin Prize from the American Academy in Berlin, and a Visiting Fellowship from the Centre for Research in the Arts, Social Sciences and Humanities at the University of Cambridge.
+Her research is supported by the American Council of Learned Societies, the American Academy in Berlin, and the University of Cambridge.

 Before coming to Northeastern University, Professor Walker was on the faculty at Louisiana State University in Baton Rouge and at the New School for Social Research in New York City.
 She teaches courses on colonial and modern Latin American history, social movements, natural disasters, and the history of capitalism.